12 Inspiring Civic Engagement Examples [Smart Initiatives]

 As citizens, we all want to love where we live.
 We want our community to feel like home, to be a place that gives us a sense of pride, and the type of city, town, or village we want to work hard to protect and maintain.

-1. Pinterest, Banff, AB
+1. Pinterest: Banff, AB

-Check them out
+Check out Banff’s Pinterest page

 Why it Should Inspire You

-Banff, AB is an idyllic mountainside community located outside Calgary in the western province of Alberta, Canada.
+Banff, AB is an idyllic mountainside, vibrant community located outside Calgary in the western province of Alberta, Canada.
 Banff is not only a place where approximately 8,000 residents call home, it is a popular tourist destination because of its beauty and the outdoor recreation opportunities that it offers.
 The breathtaking vistas that Banff provides make it an ideal community for leveraging visually-engaging social media platforms that emphasize photography.
 Pinterest is an excellent platform choice for the Town of Banff because, unlike Instagram, not only does Pinterest allow users to scroll through inspiring images, it easily links to additional information and content.
 In this way, a community can promote tourism, community events, and even economic development using the social platform.

 According to Checkfront, over 150 million people currently utilize Pinterest to catalog, save, and research inspiring ideas and content.